The Digital and Interdisciplinary Art Practice [DIAP] MFA Program

 What is the [DIAP] approach to digital art practice?

 The Digital and Interdisciplinary Art Practice [DIAP] degree program prepares students for a broad range of artistic practices in art and technology.
+Past research has led to performative works, sculpture, screen based works, interactive works and many more which either utilized, questioned or intentionally abandoned digital media.

 [DIAP] emphasizes adaptive knowledge: to train students who will be technically adaptive to any medium that best serves a particular project including digital, traditional or experimental media, and will make artwork successful within the critical framework of contemporary art practice.